 - How does the horse behave at shows?

-- Is the horse vaccinated and are these up to date?
+- Are the horse’s vaccinations up to date?

-If the horse sounds ideal, arrange a viewing of the horse with the seller.
-If you have any uncertainties do not make a decision immediately.
-Inform the seller that you will call them back to arrange a visit once you have considered their answers.
-When arranging a viewing ensure you make it clear what you would like to see the horse doing; for instance, being caught and brought in from the field, ridden in the school, lunged, jumped, ridden out on the road or out in an open field.
+Take the time to consider the seller’s answers, and if the horse sounds ideal, arrange a viewing.
+Make it clear beforehand what you would like to see: for instance, the horse being caught and brought in from the field, ridden in the school, lunged, jumped, ridden out on the road or in an open field.
+You might also consider asking to see how the horse loads.

-Having tried the horse and asked all the questions you feel appropriate do not make an instant decision, go away and discuss the viewing with your advisor.
-Do not be afraid to contact the seller and ask more questions or to arrange a second viewing.
-If you are not interested do not waste any more of the seller’s time and advise them accordingly.
+Having tried the horse and asked all the questions you can think of – don’t make an instant decision!
+Take the time to look through the videos and discuss the viewing with your advisor.
+Don’t be afraid to ask the seller more questions or to arrange a second viewing with a different advisor.
+If you decide the horse is not for you, let the seller know straightaway.

-It can take many viewings to find the right horse.
-Even though this can be disheartening, don’t be put off.
-It is worth waiting to make sure you buy the right horse.
+It can sometimes take many viewings to find the right horse, but don’t be disheartened: they are worth waiting for.